clewisdavis/The-Joy-of-React/course-notes.md

 ### Styling in React

-- React is unpoinionated when it comes to styling.
+- React is un-opinionated when it comes to styling.
 As a results, dozens of options when it comes to using CSS with React.

 - Technically, you can do things the traditional way.
-Bunch of CSS files and incude them as a `<link>` in your `index.html`.
+Bunch of CSS files and incudes them as a `<link>` in your `index.html`.

 - 🤔 Thinking in Components
-- The core idea with components is taht each compoent is a bundle of markup (in JSX)
+- The core idea with components is that each component is a bundle of markup (in JSX)
   - Logic in JS
   - Styles in CSS
   - Markup in HTML